Legal

 Our Partner Network

-Nuix has several different types of partners including resellers, distributors, advisories and service providers, integration partners, authorizing training partners, and original equipment manufacturing partners.
+Nuix has several different types of partners including resellers, distributors, advisories and service providers, integration partners, authorising training partners and original equipment manufacturing partners.
 Nuix Partners must comply with the fundamental legal and ethical principles described in the Partner Code of Conduct which is a condition of a Nuix Partner or Channel agreement.

 5. Recent Developments and Looking Forward